th-in-gs/SwitchDualShockAdapter/doc/Log 1.md

 [^foreshadowing]: I _have_ done enough research that I believe it _is_ possible for a home-brew low-speed USB device to emulate a Switch Pro Controller and control a real Switch.
 I'll be talking more about that when we get there in the project.

-[^controllers]: One of my low-key annoyances with the modern world is that game controllers, which have _essentially_ been the same since the Sony introduced the Playstation [Dual Analog Controller](https://en.wikipedia.org/wiki/Dual_Analog_Controller) - or arguably the [Dual Shock](https://en.wikipedia.org/wiki/DualShock) (which was the same, but with vibration) - in 1997, are all incompatible with each other.
-There is a [whole](https://www.google.com/search?q=Logitech+F310&tbm=isch) [world](https://www.google.com/search?q=Macally+iShock+gamepad&tbm=isch) of [unique](https://www.google.com/search?q=Gravis+Eliminator+Aftershock&tbm=isch), [crazy](https://www.google.com/search?q=Microsoft+Sidewinder+Dual+Strike&tbm=isch) [game](https://www.google.com/search?q=Logitech+Wingman+Rumblepad&tbm=isch) [controllers](https://www.google.com/search?q=MadCatz+Lynx3&tbm=isch) [out](https://www.google.com/search?q=thrustmaster+eswap&tbm=isch) [there](https://www.google.com/search?q=SteelSeries+3GC&tbm=isch), almost all of which boil down to eight buttons (usually a d-pad and four face buttons), four sholder buttons/triggers, two analog sticks and two smaller face buttons (clasically, _Start_ and _Select_).
-Maybe the shoulder buttons are analog (and despite Sony's 2000s aspirations the face buttons are not).
+[^controllers]: One of my low-key annoyances with the modern world is that game controllers, which have _essentially_ been the same since the Sony introduced the Playstation [Dual Analog Controller](https://en.wikipedia.org/wiki/Dual_Analog_Controller) (or arguably the [Dual Shock](https://en.wikipedia.org/wiki/DualShock), which was the same but with vibration) in 1997, are all incompatible with each other.
+There is a [whole](https://www.google.com/search?q=Logitech+F310&tbm=isch) [world](https://www.google.com/search?q=Macally+iShock+gamepad&tbm=isch) of [unique](https://www.google.com/search?q=Gravis+Eliminator+Aftershock&tbm=isch), [sometimes wild](https://www.google.com/search?q=Microsoft+Sidewinder+Dual+Strike&tbm=isch) [game](https://www.google.com/search?q=Logitech+Wingman+Rumblepad&tbm=isch) [controllers](https://www.google.com/search?q=MadCatz+Lynx3&tbm=isch) [out](https://www.google.com/search?q=thrustmaster+eswap&tbm=isch) [there](https://www.google.com/search?q=SteelSeries+3GC&tbm=isch), almost all of which boil down to eight buttons (usually a d-pad and four face buttons), four shoulder buttons/triggers, two analog sticks and two smaller face buttons (classically, _Start_ and _Select_).
+Maybe the shoulder buttons are analog (and, despite Sony's 2000s aspirations, the face buttons are not).
 Wouldn't it be great if they were all compatible and you could choose from any of them to suit your unique hands or playstyle?
 And it just seems so wasteful to keep making new ones...

 	To be honest, I'd kind of assumed they _were_ all compatible.
 I got into gaming again in the pandemic, and played all of Tomb Raider 2013 on Stadia on my Mac with my trusty twenty year old Dual Shock and a [twenty year old PlayStation to USB adapter](https://www.google.com/search?q=xk-pc2004&tbm=isch).
-I assumed all USB controllers nowadays were just USB HID devices, and would work anywhere, like keyboards and mice - but, no. And worse than that, Microsoft and Sony actually have cryptographic authentication built into the Xbox and Playstation that restricts them to working only with officially licensed controllers!
+I assumed all USB controllers nowadays were just USB HID devices, and would work anywhere - like keyboards and mice.
+But, no. And worse than that, Microsoft and Sony actually have cryptographic authentication built into the Xbox and Playstation that restricts them to working only with officially licensed controllers!
 Nintendo doesn't do the authentication thing with the Switch, at least (though the Switch still doesn't 'just work' with standard USB controllers).

 [^firmware]: Firmware?
 The distinction between what 'software' and 'firmware' is is fuzzy at this level of the stack!